AmberForrester/Portfolio/README.md

         </div>
 ```

-Adjust your `tailwind.config.ts` file using this code snippet:
+Instead of needing to edit your `tailwind.config.ts` file repeatedly to use Aceternity UI components, use the code snippet below:
 <details>
 <summary><code>tailwind.config.ts</code></summary>